Ray Roberts Lake State Park

 - Fishing and lake information for Ray Roberts Lake.

 - Boater Safety

 Explore our trails.
 The 20-mile multiuse Greenbelt Corridor runs from the Ray Roberts Dam to Lake Lewisville, along the Elm Fork Branch of the Trinity River.
 Horse riders can use 12 miles of the trail, while 10 miles are for hike and bike use only.
 Johnson Branch and Isle du Bois have multiuse trails, some of which are paved.

 Ray Roberts Lake State Park has nine units.
 Three are developed: Johnson Branch, Isle du Bois and the Greenbelt Corridor.
 Six satellite units (see sidebar, under hours) have boat ramps.
-The full-service Lake Ray Roberts Marina is at the Sanger unit; Lantana Resort is at the Jordan unit.
+The full-service Lake Ray Roberts Marina is at the Sanger unit; Lone Star Lodge is at the Jordan unit.

 We need your help!
-Visit our Volunteer page (search on our zip codes: 76258 or 76272) or ask at headquarters.
+Visit our Volunteer page or ask at headquarters.